Skip to main content

 If checksum of source data and copied data does not match during data copy through mounted path, data integrity issue may have occurred.

-1. Download script file using following command in NFS client environment.
+1. Download the script file using the following commands in the NFS client environment.

 curl -O https://objectstorage.kr-central-2.kakaocloud.com/v1/c11fcba415bd4314b595db954e4d4422/public/docs/file_storage/checksum_inspection.sh